click on the questions for answers to our most frequently asked questions

 Do the accessible cabins have roll-in showers?

 Most of the major cruise lines have bathrooms equipped with roll-in showers in their accessible cabins.
-There are a few exceptions.
-Contact World On Wheelz to ensure that you are booked on a cruise that meets your needs.
+There are a few exceptions, so always ask when making a reservation.

 back to more FAQ's